 When the data origin is a remote resource, the URL pointing to the data can be changed without having to create a new version of the dataset.

 5. Metax – Metadata Warehouse

 Metax is mostly invisible to the end users.
 It is the metadata storage for the Fairdata Services.
 The application profile is based on DCAT and it’s compatible with Datacite.

 Metax does not have a graphical UI.
-Most of the API’s provided by Metax End User API are accessible only to other Fairdata services, and the main method for interacting with Metax should be by using those services.
-For advanced end users, Metax API can be accessed directly by using special tokens for authentication.
-See End User Access for more information.
+Most of the API’s provided by Metax are accessible only to other Fairdata services, and the main method for interacting with Metax should be by using those services.
+For advanced end users, Metax End User API can be accessed directly by using special tokens for authentication.

 6. Digital Preservation Service for Research Data

 Digital preservation refers to the reliable preservation of digital information for several decades or even centuries.
 Hardware, software, and file formats will become outdated, while the information must be preserved.
 Reliable digital preservation requires active monitoring of information integrity and anticipation of various risks.
 Metadata, which describes for example the information content, provenance information and how the content can be used, has a key role in this.